 - If your project involves a partnership with another organization(s), please provide a letters of intent from the partner.
 The letter should clearly explain the partner’s role in the project;

-- If your organization is applying to MAC for the first time: a copy of your official IRS 501c3 determination letter.
+- If your non-profit organization is applying to MAC for the first time: a copy of your official IRS 501c3 determination letter.
 You do not need to send a copy of the letter if your organization has applied for a grant from MAC in the past three years.
 If you are unsure whether or not your organization has applied recently, please call and check with MAC Staff before submitting an application.
 Local government agencies are exempt from this requirement;

 - If the project involves a historic building, a description of how the work will be carried out in accordance with the Secretary of the Interior’s Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings (available online here);

 - If your organization is a 501c3 nonprofit, submit a copy of the financial audit of your organization’s most recently completed fiscal year.
 (Organizations that receive an operating grant from MAC may submit the same level of financial records required for their operating grant application.)
 If a government agency, submit your budget for the most recently completed fiscal year.

 Artistic Quality (15 points)

 - their current artistic programming, including their main activities and the types of artists who are involved